chakri54/MOVIE-QUIZ-GAME-APPLICATION-USING-PYTHON-AND-MYSQL-SQL-/README.md

 o	Incorporating a graphical user interface (GUI) for a more interactive experience.

-o	Implementing a database to store scores and player statistics.

 o	This project serves as an entertaining way to test your knowledge of Movies and can be customized further for educational purposes or entertainment events.
 Certainly!
 Here are some further enhancements and features that could be added to the Telugu cinema quiz game: